WebAssembly/spec/ml-proto/TestingTodo.md

 Misc semantics:
  - ~~test that linear memory is little-endian for all integers and floats~~
- - test that 8-bit, 16-bit, and 32-bit atomic operations are lock-free (is this possible?)
  - test that unaligned and misaligned accesses work, even if slow
  - ~~test that runaway recursion traps~~
- - test that too-big linear memory resize fails appropriately
+ - test that too-big `grow_memory` fails appropriately
  - test that too-big linear memory initial allocation fails
  - test that function addresses are monotonic indices, and not actual addresses.
+ - test that non-pagesize `grow_memory` fails
+ - test that non-pagesize initial linear memory allocation fails
- - test that one can clobber the entire contents of the linear memory without corrupting: call stack, local variables, program execution.
+ - test that one can clobber the entire contents of the linear memory without corrupting: call stack, global variables, local variables, program execution.

 Operator semantics:
  - test that promote/demote, sext/trunc, zext/trunc is bit-preserving if not NaN